NVIDIA-Digital-Bio/avgflow/README.md

 ```bash
 mkdir -p checkpoints
 ```
-and downdload the checkpoints from the NGC pages above.
+and download the checkpoints from the NGC pages above.

 ## Sampling
 The model can be used to generate conformers given: 1. a single SMILES string, or 2. a CSV file containing a batch of SMILES strings and the number of conformers to be generated for each molecule.